DavidC001/ANLP/README.md

 There are two scripts for inference:
 - `inference.py`: This script allows you to make predictions on new sentences from the terminal, to use it you need to adjust the paths and have a trained model available with its configuration json file.
-- `interactive_KG.py`: This script generates an interactive Knowledge Graph using as input a file or a wikipedia page.
+- `interactive_KG.py`: This script generates an interactive Knowledge Graph using as input a file (the default file is `text.txt` from the root directory of the repository)  or a wikipedia page.
 To use it you need to set up an instance of [Neo4j](https://neo4j.com/) and adjust the credentials in the script.

 ## Trained Models